OWASP/owasp-mastg/Document/0x06c-Reverse-Engineering-and-Tampering.md

 ##### Opened Connections

-`lsof` command also provides the list of open network ports for the whole system or a given process. `lsof -i` will give list of all the open connections for a given device.
-The output can be filtered using `-a` (AND) option.
-Below, the output is filtered by specifying the process-id.
+`lsof` command with option `-i` gives the list of open network ports for all active processes on the device.
+To get list of open network ports for a specific process, the `lsof -i` command output can be filtered using `-a` (AND) option and providing the process-id using `-p` option.
+Below a filtered output for process-id 1 is shown.

 ```
 iPhone:~ root# lsof -i -a -p 1